 This is a guide to campus resources, web sites, and library resources to support research in diversity and ethnic studies.

 In addition to the databases listed below, you can access a complete listing of the Library's online article indexes and databases on the Articles & Databases webpage .
 These resources are available via the Databases by Subject links, or via the alphabetical listing of databases.

 To search for a particular journal, magazine, or newspaper owned by Andersen Library (whether in print, electronic format, or accessed via aggregator databases like EBSCOhost) use the Journal Holdings List.

-African American Periodicals, 1825-1995, features more than 170 wide-ranging periodicals by and about African Americans.
-Published in 26 states, the publications include academic and political journals, commercial magazines, institutional newsletters, organizations' bulletins, annual reports, and other genres.
+Search 170+ periodicals written by and about African Americans.
+Published from 1825-1995, the publications include academic and political journals, magazines, institutional newsletters, organizations' bulletins, annual reports, and other genres.

 Partial funding for Collections V and VI from the Russell Moratz estate.
 Partial funding for Collection VII provided by Student Technology Fees.